fastrgv/RufasCube/README.md

 ## RufasCube Game Description
 RufasCube is NOT another Rubic's Cube.
-It's a much easier slider puzzle that is incrementally solvable.
+It's a slider puzzle that is incrementally solvable.
 A 3x3x3 arrangement of cubelets with the center one missing allows sliding permutations.
 After a randomization, the goal is to restore the cube to its original configuration based on color and alphabetic hints.
 Now contains a smaller 2x2x2 cube called "Seven", that is an easier version.

-Works on PCs running Windows, OSX, or GNU/Linux.
+Works on PCs running Windows 10/11 or Linux, or Macs running OSX.

 -----------------------------------------------------------
 Featuring

 * no installation
 * no dependencies
 * simply unzip in your Downloads directory, and run;
 * or unzip onto a USB flash drive [w/same file format] and run.
 -----------------------------------------------------------